How to Get a Window Tint Medical Exemption in Florida

 - How the condition affects your sensitivity to light or UV

-- Your medical documentation from your primary care physician or eye care specialist
+- Your medical documentation from your physician, ophthalmologist, dermatologist, or specialist

-After you submit your application, documentation, and payment of $225, a licensed Florida physician reviews your medical records against the state's exemption criteria under Florida Statutes §316.2953 and §316.2954.
-Our physicians provide a professional consultation on your existing documentation — we do not diagnose.
-If your documentation meets state requirements, the physician signs and submits your exemption paperwork on your behalf.
+After you submit your application, documentation, and payment of $225, a licensed Florida physician reviews your medical records against the state's exemption criteria under §316.2954.
+Our physicians provide a professional consultation on your existing documentation — we do not diagnose conditions.
+If your documentation meets Florida's requirements, the physician signs and certifies your exemption.

 Get Your Windows Tinted

-If a law enforcement officer stops you for dark window tint, calmly present your medical exemption certificate.
-Under Florida Statutes §316.2953 and §316.2954, your exemption is a valid legal defense against tint violation charges.
+If a Florida law enforcement officer stops you for dark window tint, calmly present your medical exemption certificate and point to the compliance sticker on your door jamb.
+Under §316.2954, your exemption is a complete legal defense against tint violation charges.
+FHP, Miami-Dade PD, Tampa PD, and all Florida agencies must accept valid exemption documentation.